lkrms/lk-platform/docs/Standards.md

 > [!NOTE]
 >
-> This document is subject to ongoing review.
+> - This document is subject to ongoing review.
->
-> New and refactored `lk-platform` code should comply with the following coding
+> - New and refactored `lk-platform` code should comply with the standards
+>   below.
-> standards.
-Code committed before relevant standards were introduced may not be
+> - Code committed before relevant standards were introduced may not be
-> compliant.
+>   compliant until a subsequent review.

 ## Variable names

-- Settings, environment variables, and global variables for general use: `LK_*`.
+- [Settings][], environment variables, and global variables for general use:
+  `LK_*`.
 - Variables for internal use only: `_LK_*`.
 - Local variables in contexts where variables to act upon may be passed by name:
   `_<name>`.